-All graduate students have access to success coaches.
-Success coaches can be reached through email or NAU's student portal once students have been admitted to the doctoral program.
+All graduate students have access to student services advisors.
+Student services advisors can be reached through email or NAU's student portal once students have been admitted to the doctoral program.
 The deans are also on board to answer questions about the programs, guide students through NAU's student learner services, and assist with academic advising.
 The EdD dean may be contacted by email at fmoore@national.edu.
 The DSS dean may be contacted by email at bburke@national.edu.